Retailing in India: Single-brand retail reforms approved

 On 11 January 2012, India approved increased competition and innovation in single-brand retail.

 The reform seeks to attract investments in operations and marketing, improve the availability of goods for the consumer, encourage increased sourcing of goods from India, and enhance competitiveness of Indian enterprises through access to global designs, technologies and management practices.
 In this announcement, India requires single-brand retailer, with greater than 51% foreign ownership, to source at least 30% of the value of products from Indian small industries, village and cottage industries, artisans and craftsmen.

 Mikael Ohlsson, chief executive of IKEA, announced IKEA is postponing its plan to open stores in India.
 He claimed that IKEA's decision reflects India's requirements that single-brand retailers such as IKEA source 30 percent of their goods from local small and medium-sized companies.
 This was an obstacle to IKEA's investment in India, and that it will take IKEA some time to source goods and develop reliable supply chains inside India.
 Ikea announced that it plans to double what it sources from India already for its global product range, to over $1 billion a year, within three years.
 IKEA in the near term, plans to focus expansion instead in China and Russia, where such restrictions do not exist.

 On 19 Feb 2013 Tamil Nadu became the first state in the country to stoutly resist MNC 'invasion' into the domestic retail sector.
 In Chennai, Tamil Nadu CMDA authorities placed a seal on the massive warehouse spreading across 7 acres that had reportedly been built for one of the world's leading multinational retail giants, Wal-mart.

-Slowly and gradually the domestic retail players like Future Retail, Avenues Supermarket and Aditya Birla Fashion and Retail started flourishing and brought about a massive change in the retail environment in India.
-These local retailers have been challenging the MNCs trying to foray into the country like Walmart, Carrefour, etc. and making the invasion even more difficult for them.
+Domestic retail players like Future Retail, Avenues Supermarket and Aditya Birla Fashion and Retail has been slowly growing, making entering the country more difficult for MNCs like Walmart and Carrefour.

 On 28 August 2019, Indian union cabinet approved proposals to ease local sourcing norms as applicable to SBRT.